mighty-gerbils/gerbil/doc/reference/text.md

 ```

 Returns a newly allocated string with UTF-8 contents from *u8v*.
 Optional *start*
-and *end* parameters limit the operation to sub-vector of given indexes.
-The
+and *end* parameters limit the operation to the sub-vector of given indexes.
-parsing will signal error on decoding issues.
+The replacement character U+FFFD is used to replace an unknown,
+unrecognized or unrepresentable character.
+An error is raised upon
+reading an incomplete character.

 ### utf8-encode
 ``` scheme